MartinPaulo/ResBazResOS/Lessons/Lesson_1.md

 NeCTAR will keep one, the public key, and you will download the private key, the other half of the pair, to your local machine.

-When NeCTAR fire up a machine for you, they inject the public key into your machine.
+When NeCTAR fire up a machine for you, they can inject the public key into your machine.
 Anyone with the private key will be able to communicate with and control that machine.
 Like the clay seals of yesteryear, you want to keep your private key in a secure location.